 The Bay Area UASI’s Targeted Violence and Terrorism Prevention (TVTP) program strengthens and supports prevention practitioners by implementing and replicating grant funded evidence-based solutions that prevent acts of targeted violence and mitigate radicalization and domestic extremism.
 Our projects and programs support privacy protections, civil rights and civil liberties, and First Amendment protected rights.

 Submit an Anonymous Tip/Lead to the Northern California Regional Intelligence Center

-This statewide workgroup is inspired by the McCain Institute's National Prevention Practitioner's Network.
+The California Prevention Practitioners Network (CPPN) is a statewide workgroup inspired by the McCain Institute's National Prevention Practitioner's Network.

 The below training opportunities are free to attend and are funded through the Department of Homeland Security (DHS) Center for Prevention Programs and Partnerships (CP3).
 Let us know if you would like this training brought on-site to your organization.